-Perennial grasses and major browse species need deferment/rest in order to provide time to recover from drought induced stress.
+Perennial grasses and major browse species will be rested in order to provide time to recover from drought induced stress.

-Move cattle when utilization in pastures scheduled for use are met.
+Move cattle when utilization in pastures is met.

-Livestock numbers will be permitted to the level commensurate to rangeland conditions and water availability.
 If removal of livestock is necessary, they may be authorized to return to the allotment once conditions improve; meaning sufficient recovery from the effects of drought stress has occurred and there has been enough herbaceous production to support livestock numbers.
-Potential return of livestock will be evaluated no earlier than the current year's summer growing season.
+Potential return of livestock will be evaluated no earlier than the summer growing season.